 The trail follows an old aqueduct (now disused), and it is possible to walk back through the old aqueduct tunnel if you have a flashlight and boots (the aqueduct is pretty muddy per place).

-The easiest access to the southern part of the trail is from the wider part of the valley, which can be accessed from the south by walking along a railroad, Northbound, through several tunnels (also a No-Trespassing area - don't walk on the train bridges, they are too narrow with no safe space between train and bridge - instead, use the trails along the mountain to go from tunnel to tunnel). then after the last tunnel you need to go down a very steep embankment and cross the river, then go up toward the aqueduct.
+At the time, the easiest access to the southern part of the trail was from the wider part of the valley, which can be accessed from the south by walking along a railroad, Northbound, through several tunnels (also a No-Trespassing area - don't walk on the train bridges, they are too narrow with no safe space between train and bridge - instead, use the trails along the mountain to go from tunnel to tunnel). then after the last tunnel you need to go down a very steep embankment and cross the river, then go up toward the aqueduct.
 There is an old structure that can be seen, like a little house, near the aqueduct.